technion046195/technion_046195_2020_spring/_workshops/workshop_05/workshop_05.md

 ## 👫👬 K-Nearest Neighbors (K-NN)

-K-NN is a simple extension of the basic 1-NN, where instead just using the single closest neighbor, we will use the $K$ nearest neighbors.
-After retrieving the $K$ nearest points we will take the majority vote (the most common label among the $K$ samples) to be our prediction.
+K-NN is a simple extension of the basic 1-NN, where instead just using the single closest neighbor, we will use the $$K$$ nearest neighbors.
+After retrieving the $$K$$ nearest points we will take the majority vote (the most common label among the $$K$$ samples) to be our prediction.

 <center><h1 class="workshop-title">Workshop 5<br>K-NN</h1></center>